 \fr In this section we collect some fundamental ergodic (thermodynamic formalism) results concerning one-sided symbolic dynamics.
-All of them can be found, with proofs, in \cite{gdms}, \cite{MU_Israel}.
+All of them can be found with proofs in \cite{gdms}, \cite{MU_Israel}.
 Let $E$ be a countable set and let $A:E\times E\to\{0,1\}$ be a matrix.
 A finite or countable infinite tuple $\om$ of elements of $E$ is called $A$-admissible if and only if $A_{ab}=1$ for any two consecutive elements $a,b$ of $E$.

-The matrix $A$ is said to be \textit{finitely irreducible} provided that there exists a finite set $F$ of finite $A$-admissible words such that for any two elements $a,b$ of $E$ there exists an element $\g$ of $F$ such that the word $a\g b$ is $A$-admissible.
-Throughout the entire paper the incidence matrix $A$ is assumed to be finitely irreducible.
-Given $\b>0$ we define the metric $d_\b$ on $E^\N$ by setting
+The matrix $A$ is said to be \textit{finitely irreducible} if there exists a finite set $F$ of finite $A$-admissible words so that for any two elements $a,b$ of $E$ there exists $\g \in F$ such that the word $a\g b$ is $A$-admissible.
+In the sequel, the incidence matrix $A$ \textit{is assumed to be finitely irreducible}. \ Given $\b>0$, define the metric $d_\b$ on $E^\N$ by